josephquested/lomega/README.md

 // from multiple arrays and objects using backticks + singlequotes on different lines!
 ```

 So, what are you waiting for?
-Start making that weird little hook shape with your hand, hit those **option + z** keys and never type the phrase console.log again.
+Start making that weird little hook shape with your hand, hit those **option + z** keys and never type the words console.log again.

 ##Future features:

 *global Ω variable declaration, so you don't need to import it into every script*

 *colored log support*

-*multiline comments indent on each line subsequent line*
+*multiline comments indent on each subsequent line*

 *full ancient greek translation support*